 Best practices for building your website

 When designing a website, you must always keep your main objectives as the top priority.
 Who is your audience?
 What are they looking to do?
 How will they navigate to your page?
 These questions will guide how you want to design that user journey.
 However, mapping that journey into a visually aesthetic page can be challenging.
-Below is a collection of tips to help you select and place your website modules, keep consistent with the global user experience and ensure your page is on brand.
+Below is a collection of tips to help you name your site, organize your content, select and use modules to keep consistent with the global user experience, and ensure your page is on brand.

 - Only use one H1 title at the top of each page - Heading tags do more than change the font size, they aid screen readers in scanning website content.
 If they are improperly organized, this will confuse the content categorization for those using screen readers and therefore reduce our SEO results.